Junagadh district: Flora and fauna

 Junagadh contains the Gir Forest National Park, which is the only home to Asiatic lions.
-Mount Girnar is also declared a forest reserve for Bamboos.
-"Girnari Giddh", the long-billed vultures, are found only on Girnar, as the Girnar region alone accounts for about 25 per cent of the species and about 10 per cent of the total vulture population in the Gujarat State.
+Mount Girnar is also declared a forest reserve for bamboo.
+Girnari Giddh, the long-billed vultures, are found only on Girnar, as the Girnar region alone accounts for about 25 per cent of the species and about 10 per cent of the total vulture population in the Gujarat state.

 Education

-Junagadh Agricultural University is majorly famous here.
-Other educational institutes include: